Ja'Marr Chase Player Prop Bets for NFL Week 9 | Cincinnati vs. Cleveland 11/7/2021

 Season Stats

-- So far this season, 24.2% of the 248 passes thrown by his team have gone Chase's way.

-- With six targets in the red zone this season, Chase has been on the receiving end of 20.7% of his team's 29 red zone pass attempts.
+- Chase has seen the ball thrown his way six times in the red zone this season, 20.7% of his team's 29 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Chase's matchup with the Browns.